Bank Statement Extraction API: A Developer Guide

 Financial Data Aggregation

-This matters at scale.
-The global banking-as-a-service market was valued at $12.2 billion in 2023 and is projected to reach $60 billion by 2033, growing at a 17% CAGR, with the API-based segment capturing the largest market share.
-Much of that infrastructure relies on APIs to process financial documents when direct bank connections are unavailable.
+The aggregation use case overlaps with the broader banking-as-a-service market — valued at $12.2 billion in 2023 and projected to reach $60 billion by 2033, with API-based services holding the largest segment share.
+Document extraction fills the gap when direct bank connections are not available.

 How to Evaluate a Bank Statement Extraction API